fengkx/docker-miniflux-postgresql/README.md

 # docker-miniflux-postgresql
 docker of miniflux RSS Reader with PostgreSQL in docker-compose

+# Highlights
+This docker-compose use [hoilc/postgres-chinese-textsearch](https://github.com/hoilc/postgres-chinese-textsearch) to add chinese fulltext search support.

+But it do well in English or any other space splitted language.

 # Usage
 1. change the environment variable in `docker-compose.yml` as you need